Lepozepo/cloudinary/README.md

 	api_key: '1237419'
 	api_secret: 'asdf24adsfjk'

+# Rules are all optional
 Cloudinary.rules.delete = ->
+	@userId is "my_user_id" # The rule must return true to pass validation, if you do not set a rule, the validation will always pass

+Cloudinary.rules.signature = -> # This one checks whether the user is allowed to upload or not
+	@userId is "my_user_id" # The rule must return true to pass validation, if you do not set a rule, the validation will always pass

+Cloudinary.rules.private_resource = ->
+	@userId is "my_user_id" # The rule must return true to pass validation, if you do not set a rule, the validation will always pass

+Cloudinary.rules.download_url = ->
 	@userId is "my_user_id" # The rule must return true to pass validation, if you do not set a rule, the validation will always pass

 #CLIENT